For any other questions please call 660-543-4060 or stop by Humphreys 131.

 Suicide is a leading cause of death among college students.
 Mental health professionals have a legal and ethical duty to protect individuals who are at risk of harming themselves or others.
 It is important to remember that just because a person doesn’t want to be in a hospital does not mean they don’t need to be there.

-It is important to keep your current treatment providers or arrange for new providers in the community before you arrive at UCM.
-The Counseling Center does not provide any long-term therapy nor can we prescribe medications.
+Because the Counseling Center does not provide ongoing therapy nor can we prescribe medications, it is important to keep your current treatment providers or arrange for new providers in the community before you arrive at UCM.

-If you already have treatment - in psychotherapy/counseling and/or taking a psychotropic medication - it is best to plan to keep these treatment relationships if at all possible.
 If it is not possible to do so, then you should make appointments with new treatment providers in the community in advance of your arrival on campus.
-Warrensburg Area Referrals

 Faculty, staff, friends, family, and others can be very concerned about a student's wellbeing and want to talk to a professional about what to do or how to refer them for counseling.
 Our professional staff is available during business hours for consultation regarding the welfare of UCM students.
-Simply call 660-543-4060 and let us know that you want to consult with a counselor.
+Simply call 660-543-4060 and indicate you want to consult with a clinician.

 Counseling provides a safe, confidential opportunity to talk things over with someone who is not directly involved in your life.
 This can help clarify your feelings, needs, and options.